Home » Trips » What is Best Vacation to Iceland in August

 Relaxing at the Blue Lagoon

-August is ideal for relaxing in the geothermal waters of the Blue Lagoon or Sky Lagoon.
+August is ideal for relaxing in the Blue Lagoon or Sky Lagoon geothermal waters.
 With August’s warm weather, you can transition smoothly from the chilly air to the warm geothermal pools without feeling uncomfortable.
-Relaxation is a key component of what is best vacation to Iceland in August, and there’s no better way to soak in the natural beauty of Iceland.
+Relaxation is a key component of the best vacation to Iceland in August, and there’s no better way to soak in the natural beauty of Iceland.

-- Blue Lagoon Experience: Pamper yourself with a Reykjavik Food Walk before heading to the Blue Lagoon for some relaxation.
+• Blue Lagoon Experience: Pamper yourself with a Reykjavik Food Walk before heading to the Blue Lagoon for relaxation.
 The contrast of the geothermal steam against the cool Icelandic breeze is simply magical.

 Visiting Iconic Waterfalls